abcxyz/actions/.github/README.md

 ## Exception to the rule

-The one exception to the rule is workflows that will be used as required workflows via organization rulesets.
-Which are the following workflows:
+The one exception to the rule is workflows that will be used as required workflows via organization rulesets, such as the following workflows:

 * `.github/workflows/lint.yml` - A default linter for every repo.
 * `.github/workflows/abc-checks.yml` - A default compliance/PR checker for every repo.